Honestly, it’s hard not to see her.

 To remind myself when my heart beats hard and the day is long, someone needs five cents and carries her possessions on a stick.

-And there is always something in our lives that has value.
-Always.
+And in spite of my forever wanting, there is always something in our lives that has value.

 What word do you hope to reflect your new year?
 I’d love to hear your thoughts. 🙂